Velma Pollard: Works

-Pollard's upbringing in a rural community has had a strong influence on her writing.
+Pollard's upbringing in a rural community had a strong influence on her writing.
 Her work often features nostalgia of the countryside, and a strong philosophical tone.
-The way which she recites her work reflects the firmness and richness of her writing.
+The way in which she recited her work reflected the firmness and richness of her writing.
 Her poetry often reflects on modernity in contrast with the slower lifestyles of the past.
 In 2013, Pollard released a collection of poetry titled And Caret Bay Again: New and Selected Poems.
 This collection showcases her witty style of writing as well as her ability to maintain her audiences' interest.